Yasashari/C4-contest/Drips.md

 ## Mathematical Modelling Cause a Significant Roundoff Error

-function _drippedAmt calculates the ended cycles. when calculating ended cycles it takes two divisions which cause round off error.
+Function _drippedAmt calculates the ended cycles. when calculating ended cycles it takes two divisions which cause round off error.

 Let's consider this scenario.